TNTurnerLab/PYRUS/README.md

   * -f -c

-    * Plots all chromosomes in -c flag's file with a black line and in spetrate PDF files
+    * Plots all chromosomes in -c flag's file with a black line and in seprate PDF files

       * Add -l {COLORNAME} to change line color.